5 Interesting African Animated Films

-Released almost 10 Years ago, Mark of Uru is an enthralling and visceral black animation epic tale from Nigeria which tells the story of Azuka a girl born with a mysterious birthmark which is associated with an evil Scoceress called Uru.
+Released almost 10 Years ago, Mark of Uru is an enthralling and visceral african animation epic tale from Nigeria which tells the story of Azuka a girl born with a mysterious birthmark which is associated with an evil Scoceress called Uru.

 Azuka’s mother fails to hide the Birthmark from the Village, and Uru is marked for death in accordance with Tradition in order to prevent the curse of Uru from infecting the village.